iyinusa/landmappin/README.md

 Contributions are welcome!
 Please open issues or submit pull requests for improvements, bug fixes, or new features.

+## Acknowledgements

+Special thanks to [Lost Shore Surf Resort](https://www.lostshore.com/) for providing the resort map used in this project.
+Lost Shore Surf Resort is a world-class surf destination near Edinburgh, Scotland, offering luxury accommodation, surf schools, wellness treatments, and more.
+Their support and resources have been invaluable to LandMappin.

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.